An SMB advisory board is simply a group of experts who provide non-binding advice to the business owner and management.

 Whereas a company director is subject to legislated liabilities, fiduciary responsibilities and other duties.

-Liability can include unpaid wages, unpaid taxes and environmental damage.
+Liabilities can include unpaid wages, unpaid taxes and environmental damage.
 As a result, directors will tend to make decisions and establish policies to minimise risks.
 These decisions may be a compromise and not in the best interest of the company.

 With the right quality of members, the business has a complete mix of essential skills.
 It can face challenges and opportunities with confidence.